 The solution

 Data virtualization overcomes data management challenges by fully exploiting enterprise data.
-It aggregates data into a single ‘view’ without moving it to central storage.
-Data remains in source systems, while DV creates a virtual layer for real-time access, manipulation, and transformation.
+It aggregates data into a single view without moving it to central storage.
+Data remains in source systems while the virtualization layer creates a virtual interface for real-time access, manipulation, and transformation.
 This approach simplifies and speeds up data management.

-DV tools make data accessible via SQL, REST, or other query methods, regardless of source format, further easing data management.
-Forrester and Gartner confirm that data virtualization is now a critical strategy for enterprises aiming to leverage their data more effectively.
+DV tools make data accessible via SQL, REST, or other query methods, regardless of source format.
+Analysts consistently identify data virtualization as a critical strategy for enterprises aiming to leverage their data more effectively, particularly as AI adoption accelerates the need for live, governed access to enterprise information.

 How data virtualization works